-Cloning is not easy, but it also doesn’t take a rocket scientist, either, and like anything worth doing, practice makes perfect.
+Cloning is not easy, but it also doesn’t take a rocket scientist, either.
+Like anything worth doing, practice makes perfect.
 Try and try again, and soon you will be a clone master, passing on your favorite plant genetics for decades to come.
-Follow these tips to ensure success.
+Follow these tips to ensure success:

 Sanitation Practices for Cannabis Clones

 Before you begin cloning, ensure everything is carefully sanitized.
 Diseases can spread easily when cloning, so make sure your tools, tables and equipment are sterilized.
 You should also sterilize the cuttings from your mother plant.
 To sterilize your cuttings, use a disinfectant like mild, soapy water or isopropyl alcohol (at a concentration of 5-8%).
 Give them a quick dunk upside down (just the stalk and leaves), being careful not to submerge the entire plant.